Purity for flat cohomology: Inputs from crystalline and prismatic Dieudonn e theory

 from the category of commutative, finite, locally free $A$-groups $G$ of $p$-power order to the category of finitely presented, $p$-power torsion $\bA_\Inf(A)$-modules $\bM$ of projective dimension $\le 1$ equipped with Frobenius (resp.,~inverse Frobenius) semilinear maps

-The $\Ext^1$ above is in the absolute prismatic site of $A$ (viewed as the oriented perfect prism $(\bA_\Inf(A), \xi)$) and, by \cite{BS19}*{Lem.~4.8}, is an $\bA_\Inf(A)$-module.
+The $\Ext^1$ above is in the absolute prismatic site of $A$ and, by \cite{BS19}*{Lemma~4.8}, is an $\bA_\Inf(A)$-module.
 The Frobenius $F$ is induced by the Frobenius of the prismatic structure sheaf $\cO_{\Prism}$, and the only role of $\xi$ is to define the Verschiebung $V$.
-By \cite{ALB20}*{4.3.2 and the proof of 5.1.4}, in the case when $A$ is a perfect $\bF_p$-algebra, the functor $G \mapsto \bM(G)$ may be identified with its crystalline counterpart discussed in \S\ref{Gab-eq}.
+By \cite{ALB20}*{Theorem 4.44 and the proof of Theorem~5.4}, in the case when $A$ is a perfect $\bF_p$-algebra, the functor $G \mapsto \bM(G)$ may be identified with its crystalline counterpart discussed in \S\ref{Gab-eq}.
 By construction, in the case when $G$ is the $p^n$-torsion of a $p$-divisible group, $\bM(G)$ is a finite projective $(\bA_\Inf(A)/p^n\bA_\Inf(A))$-module. \epp